-The B.A. degree program in economics provides a solid foundation in the skills and analytical techniques required to understand changes in the economic environment and to be able to formulate decisions as consumers, resource owners, and managerial personnel in business, government, and nonprofit organizations.
-This program is also designed to prepare students to participate, as career professionals, citizens and as scholars, in the global economy by providing a strong focus on the international aspects of economics.
-Students who choose this program are encouraged to complement the international focus of the program by taking additional appropriate courses in history, political science, and geography.
-In addition to providing preparation for a variety of entry-level management positions in business and government, the program also offers excellent preparation for graduate work in international business, economics, and law.
+The B.A. degree program in economics provides a solid foundation in the basic skills to formulate decisions as consumers, resource owners, and managers in business, government, and nonprofit organizations.
+This program is designed to prepare students to participate in the global economy by providing a strong focus on the international aspects of economics.
+Students who choose this program are encouraged to complement the international focus of the program by taking additional courses in history, political science, and geography.
+In addition to providing preparation for a variety of management positions in business, government and not-for-profits, the program offers an excellent preparation for graduate work in international business, economics, politics and law.

 B207 Classroom Building

 1300 Elmwood Ave